The best bikepacking bike for small riders?

 Five things to think about when choosing a bikepacking bike

-Having said I didn’t want to compromise on my purchase, this next statement may sound contradictory.
-But stick with me, it’s in a different context.
+Having said I didn’t want to compromise, what I’m about to say may sound contradictory.
+But, stick with me, it’s a different kind of compromise.

-Finding the best bike and bikepacking setup is about a balance of priorities and knowing there will be some tradeoffs.
+Finding the best bike and bikepacking setup is all about balancing priorities and accepting a few tradeoffs along the way.

 For example, on our bikepacking trip to the Outer Hebrides, I used my hardtail mountain bike.
-A touring bike would have performed better in that scenario, but changing the tyres to faster rolling ones helped minimise drag.
+A touring bike would have been better for the terrain, but changing the tyres to faster rolling ones helped minimise drag.
 It was a tradeoff.
 It was the only bike I had, and using it meant I could still go on an adventure.

-If you want to work out the important priorities when buying a bikepacking bike - and what you’re prepared to have as a tradeoff - take a look through the following questions.
+If you’re trying to work out your top priorities when buying a bikepacking bike - and what tradeoffs you’re willing to make - these questions can help.

 1. What kind of terrain do you want to ride?

-Most bikes can be ridden on well-surfaced roads but, unless you’re happy to compromise on speed and pedalling efficiency, road, hybrid, or touring bikes with narrower tyres will perform better.
+Most bikes can handle well-surfaced roads but, unless you’re happy to compromise on speed and pedalling efficiency, road, hybrid, or touring bikes with narrower tyres are a better choice.

-If you’re riding mixed terrain such as gravel tracks with a few bumpy bits here and there, take a look at gravel bikes with wider tyres and a bigger tread.
+For mixed terrain like gravel tracks with a few rough patches here and there, gravel bikes with wider tyres and more tread will work better.

-For gnarly mountain trails, think about a mountain bike set up.
-Then you’ll also have a choice between rigid forks, hardtail, or full-suspension.
+For gnarly mountain trails, a mountain bike set up is the way to go.
+From there, you’ll get a choice between rigid forks, hardtail, or full-suspension.

 2. How much do you want to carry?

-For a lightweight, overnight trip, you can add frame bags, saddlebags, and handlebar bags to most bikes without needing specific rack mounts.
+For a lightweight overnight trip, you can easily add frame bags, saddlebags, and handlebar bags to most bikes without needing special rack mounts.

-That said, if you’re riding a small bike, you may find that rear saddlebags don’t work because there’s not enough clearance between the saddle and rear tyre.
-My workaround on my mountain bike was adding a pannier rack, but the tradeoff was bulk and weight.
+Having said that, rear saddlebags may not work on smaller frames because there’s not enough clearance between the saddle and rear tyre.
+On my mountain bike, I solved this by using a pannier rack, but the tradeoff is extra bulk and weight.

-If you want to carry more kit, on longer adventures for example, look at bikes with specific rack mounting points.
-That way, you can add pannier racks, bottle cages, and basket bags.
-They’ll give you more capacity but, again, you’ll have the tradeoff of a heavier bike that’s less suitable on gnarly terrain.
+If you plan on carrying more kit for longer adventures, look for bikes with rack mounting points.
+This allows you to add pannier racks, bottle cages, and basket bags for extra capacity.
+But, as always, there’s a tradeoff with a heavier bike that’s less suited for gnarly terrain.

 3. How do you use your gears?

-A fully-loaded bike is a heavy bike, so you may be thankful for a few extra gears to get up the hills.
+A fully-loaded bike is heavy, so having a few extra gears can make life much easier when it comes to tackling hills.

-The best size of cassette and chainring will also be determined by how you like to ride.
-For example, my husband loves to grind out a bigger gear on hills.
-Me, I prefer to spin my legs in an easier gear - meaning we both need a different set up.
+The right cassette size and chainring depends on your riding style.
+For example, my husband loves to power up hills in a bigger gear.
+Me, I prefer to spin my legs in an easier gear.
+It means we both need a different set up.

-Having demo’d my bike before buying, I decided to go for more gears than the standard option.
-Plus, I’ve changed to a shorter crank.
-That means my knee won’t come up as far when pedalling (so less push is needed at the top of the rotation) and I’ll have more ground clearance at the bottom.
+After demoing my new bike, I decided to go for more gears than the standard option.
+I also switched to a shorter crank, which means my knees don’t come up as high when pedalling and less effort is needed at the top of the rotation.
+It also gives me more ground clearance at the bottom.

-4. Do you want the option of changing your riding position?
+4. Do you want the option to change your riding position?

-With flat bars, you’ll pretty much be in the same riding position all the time which can lead to fatigue and muscle soreness over long distances.
-You could add bar ends to change things up, or even a Jones bar.
+With flat bars, you’ll pretty much be in the same riding position all the time, which can lead to fatigue and muscle soreness over long distances.
+You could add bar ends to change things up, or even swap a Jones bar for a different feel.

-Interestingly, some small women shared that they used a Jones bar to help make a bigger bike fit them better.
+Interestingly, some smaller women shared that they use a Jones bar to help make a bigger bike fit them better.

-Drop handlebars have lots of options for riding position.
-By changing hand position regularly, you can reduce hand and wrist fatigue over long rides.
-Drop handlebars will also give you the chance to ride in a more aerodynamic position which is good for long distances and higher speeds.
+Drop handlebars on the other hand offer more flexibility in riding position.
+By switching regularly, you can reduce hand and wrist fatigue on long rides.
+They also let you ride in a more aerodynamic position, which is great for long distances and higher speeds.

 5. What kind of tyres do you want?

-The type of terrain you’re riding will help determine the right tyre size and tread.
-You’ll also need to think about weather and trail conditions - will you be riding on dusty, dry summer roads, or wet trails full of claggy mud?
+The terrain you’ll be riding plays a big part in choosing the right tyre size and tread.
+You’ll also need to think about weather and trail conditions - will you be riding on dry, dusty summer roads, or tackling wet trails full of claggy mud?

-I’ve bought a gravel bike, with origins closer to a mountain bike than road bike.
-Because we’re heading towards a UK winter - and I’ll be riding with rigid forks and drop handlebars instead of my usual front suspension and flat bars - I’ve decided to start with a wider, grippier tyre.
-In spring, I’ll probably change it to a narrower, faster rolling tyre.
+I bought a gravel bike that’s closer to a mountain bike than road bike.
+I picked it up as we headed towards winter in the UK and knew I’d be riding rigid forks and drop handlebars instead of my tried and tested front suspension and flat bars.
+So I decided to start out with a wider, grippier tyre.
+In warmer and drier weather, I can choose to swap it for a narrower, faster rolling tyre.

-In simplistic terms - and I’m all about simplifying things - wider knobbly tyres are great on rough and muddy terrain but will drag on road surfaces making it harder and slower to pedal.
-Narrower and smoother tyres will roll faster on hard surfaces like tarmac, but have less grip in the mud.
+To put it simply, wider, knobbly tyres are great for rough and muddy terrain but will drag on road surfaces making it harder and slower to pedal.
+Narrower and smoother tyres roll faster on hard surfaces like tarmac, but have less grip in the mud.

 My height is 5’2” (158cm) and riders of a similar height gave the following recommendations:

-They’re all worth checking out, but I struggled a) with local availability and b) specs.
+They’re all worth checking out, but I personally struggled with both local availability and getting the right specs.
 For example, the Specialised Chisel didn’t have the rack mounts I wanted.

-The Cotic Cascade was the bike I kept coming back to.
+The Cotic Cascade was the bike I kept coming back to throughout those 18 months of searching.

-On the Cotic website, the Cascade is described as a “29 adventure bike”.
+On the Cotic website, it’s described as a “29 adventure bike”.
 I could choose between a build with drop or flat bars, and rigid or 100mm suspension fork.
 In other words, I could ride it as a hardtail mountain bike, or rack it up for longer bikepacking trips.

-I read and watched many reviews of the Cascade, and it was consistently described as both fun and stable on technical off-road.
-I also chatted to people already riding the Cascade, one of whom ended up taking hers across Africa.
+I read and watched countless reviews of the Cascade, and it was consistently described as both fun and stable on technical off-road terrain.
+I also chatted to people who already owned one, including someone who had taken hers across Africa.

-In short, it seemed like the perfect bike especially as Cotic were introducing an XS size to the range with a rider height of 155cm - 166cm.
-Bang slap in my height range!
+In short, it seemed like the perfect bike especially as Cotic had introduced an XS size to the range with a rider height of 155cm - 166cm.
+Right in my height range!

 Wahooo 🙌 when could I book a demo?